pastly/blog3/README.md

 This is the source of my blog.

-It's currently located at https://matt.traudt.xyz, but I think it's about time I finally get a .com domain, so stay tuned for that.
-Exciting.
+It's currently located at https://blog.pastly.net.

 Why blog3?
 Because this is the third static site generator I've used for the same blog content.